jhu-dvrk/dvrk-readthedocs/docs/pages/software/architecture/components/teleop-psm.rst

 * Position: the 3D position of the MTM is used to compute a *relative* translation applied to the PSM position.
-Since it is relative, it can be scaled and clutched to compute the PSM position.
+Since it is relative, it can be scaled and clutched to compute the PSM desired position.

 * Orientation: the 3D orientation of the PSM with respect to camera should always match the orientation of MTM with respect to the surgeon's display.
-Therefore the orientation is *absolute* and there is no rotation to be applied to the MTM orientation to compute the PSM orientation (note that there is a rotation offset that we will describe later).
+  Therefore the orientation is *absolute* and there is no rotation to be applied to the MTM orientation to compute the PSM orientation (note that there is always a small rotation offset that we will describe later).
 Maintaining the orientation absolute is possible because the MTM wrist is motorized.
-When the user is not driving the PSM (either they're not present or pressing the clutch pedal), the MTM orientation should move to match the PSM one.
+When the user is not driving the PSM, the MTM orientation should move to match the PSM one.
 When the user is actually teleoperating ("following" or "follow mode"), it's the opposite: the PSM orientation should move to match the MTM one.

 * Gripper and jaw angle: we expect a one-to-one relationship between the MTM gripper and the PSM jaws (if any on the instrument).